Husband of missing Colorado woman arrested on murder charge

-DENVER (AP) — The husband of a southern Colorado woman who has been missing for nearly a year has been arrested on multiple charges, including first-degree murder, according to court documents.
+DENVER (AP) — The husband of a Colorado woman who has been missing for nearly a year was arrested on suspicion of first-degree murder and other charges in her presumed death, authorities said Wednesday.

-Online court records show Barry Morphew was arrested Wednesday but do not list details of the allegations, including the victim.
-The arrest came ahead of an afternoon news conference in which authorities said they would provide a “major announcement” in the investigation into Suzanne Morphew’s disappearance.

-The district attorney’s office declined to discuss the case, and it’s unclear if Barry Morphew has an attorney who can speak on his behalf.
+Barry Morphew was arrested in connection with the disappearance of Suzanne Morphew as the result of an ongoing investigation that has so far involved over 135 searches across Colorado and the interviews of over 400 people in multiple states, Chaffee County Sheriff John Spezze said.

+Morphew was arrested earlier in the day near his home without incident and was being held in jail, he said.

+Suzanne Morphew’s body has not been found, and the arrest affidavit outlining the evidence leading investigators to believe he is responsible for his wife’s death has been sealed, District Attorney Linda Stanley said.
+When investigators began asking questions after his arrest, Morphew asked for a lawyer and the questioning stopped, she said.
+The identity of his lawyer isn’t currently known.

+“Today is not the day for celebration nor does it mark the end of this investigation.
+Rather it’s the next step in this very difficult yet very important journey as we seek justice for Suzanne and her family,” Spezze said.

-Chaffee County Sheriff John Spezze said a few days after the May 10, 2020, disappearance in the Salida area that investigators had found an item possibly belonging to the 49-year-old woman, but several searches that included waterways did not turn up a body.
+Suzanne Morphew, the mother of two daughters, disappeared on May 10, 2020, Mothers’ Day, in the Salida area.
+A few days later, investigators found an item possibly belonging to the 49-year-old woman, but several searches that included waterways did not turn up a body.

-A week after his wife went missing, Barry Morphew posted a video on Facebook pleading for her safe return.
+A week after she went missing, Barry Morphew posted a video on Facebook pleading for her safe return.

 “No questions asked, however much they want, I will do whatever it takes to get you back,” he said.